sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 pricing is reasonable.
 While I am stepping outside of the sacred Google ecosystem, it really hasn't been an issue.
 Google Drive isn't tied into other Google services as much as say Gmail and Calendar and Contacts.
-The only thing I still use Google Drive for, is my Pixel phone backup, since that's built-in to the phone (and it has really saved my ass recently).
+The only thing I still use Google Drive for is my Pixel phone backup since that's built-in to the phone (and it has really saved my ass recently).

 {{< figure src="img/pixel-backup.png" alt="Google Pixel Backup" position="center" style="border-radius: 8px;" caption="Google Pixel Backup" captionPosition="center" >}}